brainglobe/brainglobe-workflows/README.md

 ---

-# Cellfinder
+## Cellfinder

-**TODO: move this information to an appropriate place on the website**

 Whole-brain cell detection, registration and analysis.

-**N.B.
-If you want to just use the cell detection part of cellfinder, please see the standalone [cellfinder-core](https://github.com/brainglobe/cellfinder-core) package, or the [cellfinder plugin](https://github.com/brainglobe/cellfinder-napari) for [napari](https://napari.org/).**
+If you want to just use the cell detection part of `cellfinder`, please see the standalone [cellfinder-core](https://github.com/brainglobe/cellfinder-core) package, or the [cellfinder plugin](https://github.com/brainglobe/cellfinder-napari) for [napari](https://napari.org/).

 `cellfinder` is a collection of tools developed by [Adam Tyson](https://github.com/adamltyson), [Charly Rousseau](https://github.com/crousseau) and [Christian Niedworok](https://github.com/cniedwor) in the [Margrie Lab](https://www.sainsburywellcome.org/web/groups/margrie-lab), generously supported by the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/).